containers/buildah/docs/buildah-commit.md

 **--creds** *creds*

-The username[:password] to use to authenticate with the registry if required.
+The [username[:password]] to use to authenticate with the registry if required.
+If one or both values are not supplied, a command line prompt will appear and the value can be entered.
+The password is entered without echo.

 **--disable-compression, -D**